unironically/scopegraph-rags/lm_language_3/README.md

-# LM without modules - language 3
+# LM with modules - language 3
 - An implementation of language 3, allowing modules and imports.
 - A scope graph node can only have one import edge originating from it.
 - Each `import _` creates a new scope to which the `IMP` edge to the resolved scope is added.